June 1, 2020, by stykjsk

 There’s no clock ticking and no exam adjudicator walking up and down the aisles.
 So, can you motivate yourself to keep on working?
 This could give you an indication as to whether you would be good at a self-employed job, or need to be set deadlines by someone else to keep you focused.

 Working by yourself?

-Ultimately however, I think we need to give ourselves a big pat on the back for how we are coping during these exams.
+Ultimately, however, I think we need to give ourselves a big pat on the back for how we are coping during these exams.
 Keep pushing through in whatever way works for you.
-You might even come away with some positive learnings about what you want from a career.
+You might even come away with some positive learning about what you want from a career.

 Finally, good luck- you can do it!

 Have a more detailed look at narrowing down your career ideas by exploring the online Careers resources.